 Where will the renewables and wider energy sector be in 25 years’ time?
 It’s a difficult question to answer.
 We really need to go back 25 years from the present day and understand the degree of change, rather than looking forward from today’s perspective.
 The future might look familiar, but undoubtedly there will be plenty that we cannot foresee.

-By the time Space Solutions celebrates its 50th birthday, I sincerely hope we’ll still be challenging our clients, still designing engaging and flexible workplaces, and still supporting Scottish industry as they tackle global challenges.
+By the time Space Solutions celebrates its 50th birthday, I sincerely hope we’ll still be challenging our clients, still designing engaging and flexible and modern workplaces, and still supporting Scottish industry as they tackle global challenges.